HewlettPackard/swarm-learning/examples/README.md

 Several examples of using Swarm Learning are provided with the package.

 ## Prerequisite for all examples
 Start license server and install valid license before running any of the examples.
+Refer [Installing licenses and starting license server](https://github.com/RadhakrishnaJ/swarm-learning/blob/master/docs/setup.md#installing-licenses-and-starting-license-server).

 ## Quick start examples:
 These quick start examples are designed to run in a single machine and complete in limited time.
 These examples are aimed for the user who wants to download Swarm Learning images, quickly setup and run to get a feel of it.
 The steps and scripts for quick start examples are written to run one Swarm Network node and two Swarm Learning nodes on a single machine to simulate decentralized environment.
 The quick start examples are: